uvm-plaid/CIROH-NextGen-SMS-UVM/UVM-NRT-RoS/references.md

-## Relavant citations and references
+## Relevant citations and references

 # AI with audio data